caulagi/blog/README.md

 # Caulagi's blog

-Based on [`blog-starter`](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) and uses Next.js, Markdown, and TypeScript
+Based on [`blog-starter`][blog-starter] and uses Next.js, Markdown, and TypeScript.
+The pages are statically generated at build time.

 The blog posts are stored in `/_posts` as Markdown files with front matter support.
 Adding a new Markdown file in there will create a new blog post.

-To create the blog posts we use [`remark`](https://github.com/remarkjs/remark) and [`remark-html`](https://github.com/remarkjs/remark-html) to convert the Markdown files into an HTML string, and then send it down as a prop to the page.
+To create the blog posts we use [`remark`][remark] and [`remark-html`][remark-html] to convert the Markdown files into an HTML string, and then send it down as a prop to the page.
 The metadata of every post is handled by [`gray-matter`](https://github.com/jonschlinkert/gray-matter) and also sent in props to the page.

 ## Getting started